 Views:

-It is important to remember that the pgrade will take the server offline for a couple of minutes.
+It is important to remember that the upgrade will take the server offline for a couple of minutes.
 So, consider when the best time is to do that upgrade or downgrade.
 The best times are when there is low traffic.
 E.g. early mornings.

 To upgrade your server, follow the simple steps below.